 - Food Pyramid game board (PDF)

 - Make copies of the Food Pyramid (PDF) game board handout.

-Step 2: Read Staying Healthy: Eating Right By Alice B. McGinty.
-As you read discuss the types of foods in the food groups
+Step 2: Read Staying Healthy: Eating Right by Alice B. McGinty aloud to the class.
+As you read, discuss the types of foods in the food groups.

-Step 3: Read The Edible Pyramid, Good Eating Every Day by Loreen Leedy.
+Step 3: Read The Edible Pyramid, Good Eating Every Day by Loreen Leedy aloud to the class.
 Talk about pyramids and food pyramids.
 List other foods that would go in each food group as you read the book.

 Step 4: Have the students cut out pictures of foods and glue them on small tagboard cards.
 They should write the name of the food under its picture and clues describing the food.
 One clue should refer to the food group.
 For example: A picture of an apple would have the word apple written under it.
 Some clues might be: It is red.
 It grows on a tree.
 It is in the fruits group.

 Step 5: When a student completes a card it is placed in a basket.
 I like to use a picnic basket.
 I have each student complete at least three cards making sure that they are from different food groups.

 Step 6: When the food cards are complete, give each student a Food Pyramid (PDF) game board.
 I have the students work in groups or teams to complete their game board.

 Step 7: Draw a food card out of the basket.
 Read the clues.
 If the team guesses the food, they color in a circle on their game board.
 If they do not, another team is allowed to guess.
 Continue until the students have "eaten" all the servings from each food group.